pyladies/pyladies/README.md

 helpful to understand a bit about the repo and its contents.

 This is a general overview of the repo's root directory structure.
+`requirements.txt` specifies the dependencies. `.github/workflows` contains
-`requirements.txt`, `fabfile.py` and `.circleci` directory contain code for installing dependencies, configuring the CircleCI service, and instructions for testing and deployment.
+the configuration for CI testing and deployment.
 The repo's root directory also contains the `www` folder.
 Most of the time, contributors will edit or add files in the `www` folder.